RishikaMandhyan/Todo-web-app/README.md

 16. View Activity logs

 Remarks: For search and filter features, if user enters a group of keywords seperated by spaces, the app displays all tasks that include one or more of the keywords as a substring.

-Inorder to run the application on local machine, git clone the repository from the link provided on the Cogoport platform and then connect to live server after opening it in VS code.

 Database Schema at https://docs.google.com/spreadsheets/d/1irLc3E79O_qs8oPkmjk3yXNx1qPBcKnZ17Vgs8NFcFY/edit?usp=sharing